Jan-Williams/OpenReservoirComputing/docs/contributing.md

 - Write tests for new functionality
 - Ensure all tests pass before submitting
-- Add docstring examples that can be tested

 ## Documentation

 - Update docstrings for new functions/classes
-- Add examples to the documentation
-- Update the changelog for significant changes
+- Follow numpy docstring style

 ## Pull Request Process